DavidToddMiller/gr-aff3ct_codes/README.md

                          RUNNING THE .grc FLOWGRAPHS

-The .py generated file in the GNU Radio Companion should be run from the Ubuntu terminal when in the gr-aff3ct_codes level of terminal (so alist file is seen during execution).
+The .py generated file in the GNU Radio Companion should be run from the Ubuntu terminal when in the gr-aff3ct_codes level of terminal (so that alist files are seen during execution).
 For example cd gr-aff3ct_codes)

                                          FUTURE WORK

-1. Expand Capabilities by adding other codes in AA3CT library to GNU Radio blocks.
+1. Expand Capabilities by adding other codes in AFF3CT library to GNU Radio blocks.
-2. Add Encoders and and additional Decoders (emphasizing CCSDS codes)